Our Texas Whistleblower Lawyers You Report Defense Contractor Fraud, Health Care Fraud and Securities Fraud and Maximize Your Cash Award

 Texas Whistleblowers Could Be Entitled to a Large Cash Reward

-Whether you are a Texas investor, banker, engineer, mechanic, clerk, sales representative, pharmacist, EMT, physician, executive or other employee, you have inside access to potential incidents of fraud against government-funded programs.
+Whether you are a Texas investor, banker, engineer, mechanic, clerk, sales representative, pharmacist, EMT, physician, executive or other employee, you may be entitled to a large cash reward if you have inside information about fraud involving government-funded programs.

-Federal and state False Claims Acts pay cash incentives to the first person who reports this “original Information.”
-Various kinds of fraud apply and may earn you a cash award, including:
+Federal and state False Claims Acts pay cash incentives to the first person who reports this “original source” information.
+Fraud comes in many shapes and forms including: